-Translation Match Origin - The origin attribute specifies where a translation match came from; for example, from a previous version of the same product, a different product, a shared translation
+Translation Match Origin - The origin attribute specifies where a translation match came from; for example, from a previous version of the same product, a different product, a shared translation memory, etc.

-memory, etc.

 Value description: Text.

 Default value: Undefined.

-Used in:
+Used in: <alt-trans>.</alt-trans>

 original

-Original file - The original attribute specifies the name of the original file from which the contents of a selement has been extracted.
+Original file - The original attribute specifies the name of the original file from which the contents of a &lt;

 Value description: Text.

 Default value: Undefined.

 Used in: <file>.</file>

 phase-name

-Phase Name - The phase-name attribute allows to name uniquely a <phase> element.
-It is also used in other elements in the file to refer to the given <phase> element.</phase></phase>
+Phase Name - The phase-name attribute allows to name uniquely a element.
+It is also used in other elements in the file to refer to the given element.

 Value description: Text.

 Default value: Undefined.

 Used in: